thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

 ::::: slot details

 There are times when you see alerts that are generated from known, expected sources (such as scanners).
-In cases like this, you can add the known sources to an Ignore List which allows your Console to filter traffic and only alerted you on unexpected incidents.
+In cases like this, you can add the known sources to an Ignore List which allows your Console to filter traffic and only alerts you on unexpected incidents.

 :::::